Loreto WoW Group

 • The group meets weekly to discuss current issues affecting girls and women, share ideas to challenge gender assumptions and raise awareness amongst their peers about feminist issues.
 We also celebrate all the ways girls and women can be successful.

-• A major focus of activities takes place around International Women’s Day on March 8th when we celebrate the achievement of girls and women with assemblies, posters and activities.
-We have run two very successful campaigns in the last two years to raise awareness of Period Poverty and to collect items for Women’s Refuges.
+• A major focus of activities takes place around International Women’s Day on March 8th and International Day of the Girl in October when we celebrate the achievement of girls and women with assemblies, posters and activities.
+We have run very successful campaigns to raise awareness of Period Poverty, fundraising for domestic violence survivors and to collect items for Women’s Refuges.

 Why do we need a WoW group at Loreto?